netspooky/notes/linux/multiarch_crosscompiling.md

-Notes relevant to mutliarch and cross compiling
+Notes relevant to multiarch and cross compiling

 # Setting up 32bit ARM on aarch64